Apple Device Endpoint Management with Jamf Pro

-- No Apple ID Required: Users can now get apps without needing an Apple ID.
+- No Apple ID Required: Users can now get apps without an Apple ID.
 Apple ID is still available for use if required, or departments can even request that the App Store be disabled.

-- Recover Stolen Devices: Jamf can remotely lock a device and retrieve its location if reported to be lost or stolen
+- Recover Stolen Devices: Jamf can remotely lock a device and retrieve its location if reported to be lost or stolen.

 How do updates work?

 Jamf’s software updates and patching will usually be invisible to you.
 Software updates are downloaded to your computer in the background at a speed that allows your computer tasks to proceed without interruption or delay.
 App Store updates are installed daily around midnight, where 3rd party apps might have their schedule.
-Microsoft apps are updated monthly and install automatically if the programs are closed.
+Microsoft apps are updated monthly and installed automatically if the programs are closed.
 When programs are open, the alerts look like this:

 How is new software installed?